Saunas Boost the Immune System

 By Jenna Greenfield MD

 The current coronavirus pandemic is creating a lot of fears and questions.
 People are suddenly hyper-aware of measures to reduce infection transmission, and boost resistance to infection.
-While this pandemic will pass, these should be concerns at all times.
 The last 2 seasons report 35 to 45 million cases of the flu per year, and 35 to 61 thousand deaths annually.
 About 1 in 10 Americans will be infected with the flu each year, and while the fatality rate in this country is low (0.1%, less if you are young and otherwise healthy) (1), it can cause weeks of very unpleasant symptoms, and loss of income in many cases.

 Heat Shock Proteins and the Immune System